-At KS1, a greater number of disadvantaged pupils gained expected standard in reading and maths.
+At KS1, a greater number of pupils in receipt of the pupil premium grant gained expected standard in reading and maths.
 In writing, attainment was broadly in-line with their peers.

-In Year 3, disadvantaged pupils performed in-line with their peers across all subjects.
+In Year 3, those in receipt of pupil premium performed in-line with their peers across all subjects.
 In writing, the number of pupils gaining EXS moved from 4 to 9.